-With the truly huge range of smart phones, tablets, phablets, laptops and desktop computers available, the implementation of this concept can sometimes be daunting; your website needs to work perfectly for as many screen shapes and sizes as possible, in landscape and portrait!
-Simply shrinking your website to fit won’t work - intelligent design decisions must be made to ensure a solid experience for users on any device.
+With the huge range of smartphones, tablets and laptop computers available, the implementation of this concept can be daunting.
+Your website needs to work perfectly for as many screen shapes and sizes as possible and in landscape and portrait as well.
+Simply shrinking your site to fit won’t work.
+Intelligent design decisions must be made to ensure a solid experience for users on any device.

 Apps are no different.
-What works for your desktop computer, with it’s keyboard and mouse, will certainly need to change for your phone, with a small touchscreen as the sole form of input.
-Advertisements must adapt as well, if they are to grab attention in a space of dwindling real estate.
+What works for your desktop computer, with a keyboard and mouse, will need to change for your phone.
+Advertisements must adapt as well.
+It is vital that you make effective use of the smaller size available.

 why (and how) to make sure your website is responsive

-– There is an increasing trend of visitors browsing the website on a daily basis from mobile devices, rather than traditional computers.
-Many companies report seeing upwards of 50% of their traffic come from these devices, such as iPhone and Android handsets.
+– There is an increasing trend of visitors browsing the web on a mobile device.
+Many companies report seeing upwards of 50% of their traffic coming from mobile, so now is the time to change.

 – Modern websites are often designed for mobile first.
-The layout is planned for use on a small screen, and then scaled up for larger displays, to avoid images and text ever becoming too crowded and will ensure you have the best site possible for all devices.
+The layout is planned for use on a small screen before being scaled up for larger displays.
+This will help to avoid images and text ever becoming too crowded and will ensure you have the best site possible for all devices.

-– Mobile devices often rely on touch for browsing, rather than a mouse.
-Buttons and links should always be large enough to tap with a finger.
+– Mobile devices often rely on touch for browsing.
+This means that buttons and links should always be large enough to tap with a finger.
 They should be easy to reach and simple to find with logical functionality.

-– Websites loading on mobile will often rely on a slower Internet connection that full desktop sites.
-To improve loading times for users, measures should be taken to optimise the size of the images being loaded, the order that code resources are being loaded, and the number of resources the website relies on to function.
-Lots of files and images equals a longer wait for users, and patience can run out quickly.
+– Websites loading on mobile will often use a slower Internet connection.
+To improve loading times for users, measures should be taken to optimise the size of your images.
+You should also look at the number of resources a website relies on to function.
+Lots of files and images result in a longer wait for users.
+A users patience can run out quickly.

-– Although mobile browsing is relatively young (when compared to traditional desktop websites) a strong design ethos has already arisen around what constitutes a simple to use website for mobile.
-Elements such as the so-called ‘burger’ menu abound, and act as useful shorthand for communicating meaning to users subconsciously.
+– Although mobile browsing is relatively young (when compared to traditional desktop websites) a strong design ethos has already arisen around what constitutes a mobile-friendly website.
+Elements such as the so-called ‘burger’ menu act as useful shorthand for communicating meaning to users.
 Utilising these mobile design paradigms will improve the user experience, which is great for your audience.